Cj-bc/blib/docs/blib-library-coding-guide.md

 # initialize your code
   * you don't need write shebung (isn't it good?)
-  * At hte top, write summary of your library
+  * At the top, write summary of your library

   Example:
   ```